- RN Programs by State

 - Criminal Background Check

-- Nursing Refresher Courses
+- Nursing Refresher Courses (Specific States Only)

 - Current CPR Certification

-Never Allow Your License to Lapse!
+Never Let Your License Lapse

 The most important thing to keep in mind when it comes to RN licensure is to never allow your license to lapse.
 If there is a lapse in your license, your license will become inactive and you could face a variety of penalties.
 As such, it is essential for you to stay abreast of your renewal dates and renew in a timely manner.